DIY Rainbow Highlighter: How to Upcycle Old Eyeshadow

 Create the Rainbow Highlighter

-• Use the knife to smash the makeup into a powder, one color at a time starting with pink.
+• Smash the makeup into a powder, one color at a time.

 using a knife to smash pink eyeshadows in a mixing tray